-Indications – It is used externally in oedema, eye disorders and disorders of throat.
-It is used internally in pain, flatulence, abdominal tumor, duodenal disorders, haemorrhoids, jaundice, spleenomegaly, anemia, emaciation, cardiac disorders, hoarseness of voice, rhinitis, cough, dyspnoea, diabetes, skin disorders, leucorrhea, skin disorders, disorders of head, eye disorders, chronic fever.
+Indications – It is used externally in oedema, eye disorders, and disorders of the throat.
+It is used internally in pain, flatulence, abdominal tumor, duodenal disorders, hemorrhoids, jaundice, splenomegaly, anemia, emaciation, cardiac disorders, hoarseness of voice, rhinitis, cough, dyspnoea, diabetes, skin disorders, leucorrhea, skin disorders, disorders of the head, eye disorders, chronic fever.

-Products description – It is a main ingredient in Haritaki Vati, Triphala Vati, Rasayana Prash, Kaishore Guggul Tablets, Sinhanaad Guggul, Saptamrit Lauh, Bhringraj Oil, Triphala Ghee and Shirashulahar Yog.
+Product description – It is the main ingredient in Haritaki Vati, Triphala Vati, Rasayana Prash, Kaishore Guggul Tablets, Sinhanaad Guggul, Saptamrit Lauh, Bhringraj Oil, Triphala Ghee, and Shirashulahar Yog.